Stipend Program for Kaiser Permanente Employees

 When can I start reducing my schedule?

-If you are accepted into the Stipend program you can start reducing your hours immediately after you have been officially accepted.
-Please note if you don’t start immediately you MUST start reducing no later than 30 days after your official acceptance into the STIPEND Program.
+If you are accepted into the STIPEND program you must start reducing your hours immediately after being official accepted into the STIPEND program or no later than 30 days after your Official STIPEND Program acceptance.

 I reduced my hours before I was accepted into the Stipend Program.
 Can I be paid retroactively?

 No. You will not be paid for hours reduced prior to your acceptance into the program.